Cletus-FTL30/gatekeeper/README.md

 ## Requirements

-The prototype was developed and tested using:
+GateKeeper was developed and tested using:

 - Ubuntu 24 under VMware
 - Python 3.12
 - Sigma CLI
 - PyYAML
 - Elasticsearch 8.15 for the SIEM testbed
-- Anthropic API access for LLM-assisted and hybrid experiments
+- Anthropic API access for LLM-assisted and hybrid evaluation

 Elasticsearch is only required for the SIEM testbed.

-The API key is only required for experiments involving LLM review.
+The API key is only required for LLM-assisted and hybrid evaluation.
 The rule-based detectors can run independently.

 A local SigmaHQ clone is only required if the generated dataset needs to be regenerated.
 The generated dataset used in the evaluation is already included in this repository.